 Mark Katsouros received his Bachelors of Science in Computer Science from the University of Maryland at College Park (UMCP), completed post-graduate studies in electrical engineering and telecommunications at UMCP, and advanced Computer and Information Science at University of Maryland Global Campus, and worked at UMCP in various IT development, research, and management capacities for over 20 years.
-He next served in a five-year stint as the Director of Telecommunication & Network Services for The University of Iowa, and then in a 10-year stint as the Director of Service Design & Development for The Pennsylvania State University.
+He next served in a five-year stint as the Director of Telecommunication & Network Services for The University of Iowa, and then in a 10-year stint as the Director of Network Planning, Service Design, and Voice & Video for The Pennsylvania State University.
 Mark is now the Director of IT Support Services for Duquesne University, where his responsibilities include: